 This Study on the consequences of the COVID-19 outbreak on INFORMAL/FAMILY/UNPAID CARERS across Europe was developed in close collaboration with our colleagues from INRCA in Italy and looks at the effect of COVID on different aspects of the carer experience.
 While the questionnaire is currently available in English, Finnish, French, German, Italian and Swedish.
 You are warmly encouraged to translate it into your own language to maximise the number of responses collected.
 Should you decide to do so, please do let us know.
 Naturally, you should feel free to publicise the survey via your own communication channels (networks of members and partners, website, newsletter, social media, etc.)

-Please note that the deadline to complete this survey is on the 7th February 2021.
+Please note that the deadline to complete this survey is on the 8th of March 2021.

 With your help, we will manage to reach a critical mass of carers from across Europe and will successfully influence the development of future Europe-wide policy developments in the areas of care and caring.
 We thank you in advance for your support and look forward to continuing the journey towards carers-friendly European societies with you.